 CR Masters Program: A Program for Developing Personnel With Strong Customer Relations Skills

-In 2015, the Customer Relations Department in the Business Technologies Business established a CR Masters Program, an education and certification program that systematizes Konica Minolta's unique customer relations activities with the purpose of improving the skills of personnel who promote customer relations at sales companies around the world.
+The Customer Relations Department of Konica Minolta's Business Technologies Business has established a CR Master’s Program, an education and certification program that systematizes the company's unique customer relations activities with the purpose of improving the skills of personnel who promote customer relations at sales companies around the world.

 A screen from the e-learning material for the Customer Relations White Belt